dymmond/monkay/docs/tutorial.md

 ```

-And voila settings are now available from monkay.settings.
+And voila settings are now available from monkay.settings as well as settings.
 This works only when all settings arguments are
 set via environment or defaults.
+Note the `uncached_imports`.
+Because temporary overwrites should be possible, we should not cache this import.
+The settings
+are cached anyway.

 When having explicit variables this is also possible: